Table of Contents

 If Q is the amount of heat energy input, W the conducted mechanical work and ΔU the change of inner energy, it holds that:

 ΔU = Q + W

 In the case of ideal gases, mechanical work leads to a change in volume.
-The input of heat energy results into an increase of inner energy and an increase of volume.
+The input of heat energy results in an increase of inner energy and an increase in volume.
 The inner energy refers to the total energy within a system.
-It is a state function that only depends on the states of pressure, volume and temperature.
+It is a state function that only depends on the states of pressure, volume, and temperature.
 The change of inner energy is determined only by initial state and final state.

 The sum of inner energy and the product of pressure and volume is referred to as enthalpy.
 The product of pressure and volume equals the amount of displacement.

 Since the conduction of heat is a particularly important topic in medicine, this chapter will address the issue and go into details once more.

 The easiest way of heat transfer is heat conduction.
 As mentioned, this is done by neighboring substances, the warmer substance transferring its energy to the colder one.